■ Living Clinical Ledger

 Accessible, Privacy-Forward Care

-Remote therapy is our primary service delivery method, offering privacy and convenience for a topic that many clients prefer to explore from their own space.
+Remote therapy is our primary service delivery method.
+It offers privacy and convenience for a topic many clients prefer to explore from their own space.
 We offer flexible scheduling including evenings and weekends, insurance accepted where applicable (CareFirst in-network), and same-week appointments often available.
-Our commitment to visitor privacy extends from the first moment of contact — visit our Patient Safety page to learn more about how we protect your privacy.

-While some people can integrate experiences on their own, professional support ensures you get the maximum therapeutic benefit and can safely process any challenging content that arose.
-A trained clinician helps you translate insights into lasting change rather than letting them fade.
+Some people can integrate on their own.
+But professional support ensures you get the most from your experience and can safely process any difficult content that arose.
+A trained therapist helps you turn insights into lasting change rather than letting them fade.

-Absolutely.
-Integration can be valuable for experiences from years ago that still feel unresolved, confusing, or that continue to surface in unexpected ways.
-Many clients find that returning to earlier experiences with professional support brings new clarity and completes unfinished therapeutic work.
+Yes.
+Integration can be valuable for experiences from years ago that still feel unresolved or that continue to surface unexpectedly.
+Many clients find that returning to earlier experiences with professional support brings new clarity.

 Yes.
-All therapy sessions are completely confidential, with rare exceptions required by law (such as imminent danger to self or others).
+All sessions are completely confidential, with rare exceptions required by law.
 We understand the sensitive nature of psychedelic experiences and take your privacy seriously.
-Our Confidential Inquiry system also ensures your initial contact is protected from cross-site tracking.
-Learn more about our privacy practices →

-Integration timelines vary based on the intensity and complexity of your experience, your personal processing style, whether you are doing ongoing ketamine or psilocybin treatment, and the presence of prior trauma or other mental health history.
+It depends on the intensity of your experience, your personal processing style, whether you are in ongoing treatment, and the presence of prior trauma or other mental health history.
 Most clients benefit from two to four sessions for a single experience, with ongoing support for those in active treatment programs.

 Ready to Begin Integration?

-Don’t let profound psychedelic insights fade without professional support.
-Your healing journey deserves the guidance needed to maximize the therapeutic benefit of your experience.
+Don't let profound psychedelic insights fade without support.
+Your healing journey deserves the guidance to make the most of your experience.